Heart Shaker Cookies

 Roll the dough remnants, and repeat until all the dough has been used up.
 You can see in my pictures that I made some of the black hearts with isomalt as well.
 I don’t recommend this.
 When the isomalt melts, it takes some of the cookie dough with it, and the stained glass windows don’t look nice with black cookie crumbs in them.

-Assembly and Decorating Ingredients
+Ingredients for Assembly and Decorating

 • ¼ cup vegan chocolate chips